folkenrothk/composition/Writing/Chomping/proposal-v2.md

 ### Introduction

     All over the world, information and communication are becoming more digitized.
-There is still a need for traditional disseminations of information such as locations like museums and libraries or mediums like posters, physical exhibits or newspapers are being joined by new digital counterparts.
+There is still a need for traditional disseminations of information seen in locations like museums and libraries or mediums like posters, physical exhibits or newspapers are being joined by new digital counterparts.
 Technology has allowed for us to catalog and archive anything anywhere that can be accessed by those with the ability to access the internet.
 Institutions of various sizes now are able to support their own repositories and archives, rather than just those with strong programs supporting curation.
 Curation is the process of collecting, selecting, organizing, storing, and displaying items with their respective information.
 Digital curation does this with digital content, storage, displays and thus acts as a tool for the long-term preservation and access to the necessary resources (Sabharwal, 2015, p.
 12).
-Overall, this work is relatively new as a discipline and common methodology but has begun to develop sets of best practices.
-These practices have slowly been developing but not standardized as the locations and medium of archived items are quite variable with specific necessities.
+Overall, this work is relatively new as a discipline and as common methodology but has begun to develop its own set of best practices.
+These practices have been quick in development but not standardized as the various locations and mediums of archived items have different needs.
 Allegheny College does not currently have an interdisciplinary standard for archival workflow, especially featuring digital curation, for their items across campus.

     Of the many items donated to the institution, I have the opportunity to catalog an Indonesian bis pole sculpture.
 Visually, this piece is a tall cylindrical wooden pole featuring Asmat wood carving techniques as well as including natural elements like shells and grasses along with white, red, and black pigments.
 This object was created post-1981 (Bocchi, n.d.) and purchased in Jakarta in the early 1990s.
 Starting with this small piece of information and some visual features, we are able to confirm that this item is an art-for-export piece rather than an Asmat ritual bis pole.
 The wooden sculpture was created for tourist consumption.
 This discussion of repatriation is only the start of the archival workflow that should be conducted to properly and ethically catalog items in Allegheny College's archive.

 ```
     Information is becoming more and more digitized.
 Understandably so as well, it reaches larger audiences and allows for long-term storage that seems invincable..